AirenSoft/OvenPlayer/CONTRIBUTING.md

 # Contributing

 OvenPlayer project is open to everyone.
-We are very grateful for your considering contribution to the OvenPlayer.
+We are very grateful for your contribution to the OvenPlayer.

 ## What you can contribute